OlinDSA2025/olindsa2025.github.io/assignments/assignment_04.md

 Do [this worksheet](https://courses.csail.mit.edu/6.046/spring02/handouts/master.pdf) from MIT 6.046 by applying the master theorem.
 There [are solutions available](https://courses.csail.mit.edu/6.046/spring02/handouts/mastersol.pdf) here.

+> Please ignore the part on the worksheet where it says you can go through the whole worksheet in 10 minutes!!
+Not the case!
+{: .notice--danger}

 ## Turning in your work

 Submit a link to a repository that has your code and writeup.
 Make sure to add me ``paulruvolo`` as a collaborator if the repo is private.